Resources for Study Participants

 Video | All Sample Collection Packing & Shipping

-Watch the video to learn how to prepare all your samples for shipping.
+Watch the video to learn how to prepare the environmental samples and milk sample for shipping.

 Using the provided kit, learn how to safely package the stool, skin, and environmental samples together for FedEx pick-up.